mads-hartmann/connections/README.md

 # Connections

-This is my attempt and building this:
+This is my attempt at building this:

 > I want this weird hybrid of an app that's somewhere between an RSS reader and a Contacts app.
 I want to be able to organise my social graph and also snoop in on everyone and what they're up to.